Tom Diaz

 Tom Diaz is an American writer, lawyer, journalist, and public speaker.
 He has written books and journal articles about the American gun industry, gun violence reduction, international terrorism, and transnational Latino gangs.
+He was formerly senior policy analyst at the Violence Policy Center and is one of the more prominent advocates for a strict system of federal gun control in the United States.